Dharshan737/C-PlusPlus-Project/README.md

 - `SimpleKafkaProducer.h`: Header file for the Kafka producer.
 - `KafkaProducerConfig.cpp`: Contains the implementation of the Kafka producer configuration.
 - `KafkaProducerConfig.h`: Header file for the Kafka producer configuration.
+- `KafkaMetadataFetcher.cpp`: Contains the implementation for fetching and displaying Kafka metadata.
+- `KafkaMetadataFetcher.h`: Header file for the Kafka metadata fetcher.

 ## Compilation and Execution